vjlab/resources/README.md

  - Bash terminal, and Linux/Mac OS organization.

 ## Software We Use
 The following is a list of frequently-used-software.
 In general, try not to install computational software via ESS.
-Unfortunately, the installation instructions shown here are only for Macs.
+The installation instructions shown here are only for Macs.

  - **XCode and XCode Command Line Tools (for Macs)** - sets up your Mac for development work.
 Get these first and foremost, because many of the computational programs require these to install properly.
  - **`homebrew`** - A Mac OS package manager.
 Get it [here](https://brew.sh/).
 You'll need XCode first, and maybe XCode CLT as well.
 Homebrew installs many kinds of software, including scientific software, into the directories of your Mac automatically so you don't have to organize all your software.
 For instance, to install software, use: